-OOAK featuring an onyx stone chain that hangs 13", large center black rutile quartz, and two small onyx within the skulls.
+OOAK featuring a dyed blood red quartz chain that hangs 13", large center smoky quartz, and two small smoky quartz within the skulls.
 Pendant hangs an additional 3"

 Drawn from the biblical book of Ecclesiastes 1:2;12:8, the verse, "Vanitas vanitatum; omnia vanitas" becomes "Vanity of vanities; all is vanity".
 Here "vanity" is used in its older (especially pre-14th century) sense of "futility".
 Vanitas themes were common in medieval funerary art and included symbols that reminded viewers of the transience of life, the futility of pleasure, and the certainty of death.